 A: At ERI, we pride ourselves on our extensive experience, high-level of workmanship and quality customer service.
 Selecting the right abatement contractor can be tricky, with many important factors to consider beyond price.
 We encourage you to research your options and be sure to compare credentials and experience before making your decision.

 Q: What is your service area?

-A: We serve all Bay Area cities in the following seven counties: Alameda, Contra Costa, San Francisco, San Mateo, Santa Clara, Solano and Marin County.
+A: We serve all Bay Area cities in the following counties: Alameda, Contra Costa, San Mateo, and Santa Clara County.

 Q: What is the bid process?

 A: Upon initial contact, one of our specialists will gather all pertinent information for the project.
 We will come to your property to evaluate the scope of work, take any necessary measurements, and thoroughly explain the abatement process.
 We will then submit a proposal for you to review and accept.

 A: The purpose of clearance testing is to determine that an area is clear of hazardous levels of dust, debris, or airborne particles before occupants are allowed back into the area.
 It is in the best interest of all parties involved to have clearance testing conducted; however, it can sometimes be cost- or time-prohibitive.
 Qualified personnel that are not financially tied to the contractor should conduct clearance testing.
 To avoid conflicts of interest, ERI excludes clearance testing from its contracts.
 Your project manager can refer you to qualified personnel or point you in the right direction to locate them yourself.

 Q: Could My Home Contain Hazardous Materials?

 A: Older homes are likely to contain lead paint and asbestos, which are both now known to have a wide range of possible health effects—including certain types of cancer.
 Asbestos is a high risk in homes built between 1930 and 1980, while lead paint may be a concern for any home built prior to 1978.